kaakaa/mattermost-plugin-reacji/notes-alias.md

 ## Emoji aliases

-Some Mattermost emojis has alises.
+Some Mattermost emojis has aliases.
 For example, `:+1:` and `:thumbsup:` indicates same emoji :+1:, and when you attach a reaction with `:thumbsup:` to a post, Mattermost considers its reaction as `:+1:`.
 So if you add a Reacji with `:thumbsup:`, it will never be fired.

 The following table is Mattermost emoji alias list (AFAIK).
 You should avoid to use emojis in `aliases` row for Reacji, and should use one in `name` row.